-Enables students to develop performance skills, study selected texts from an international perspective, exercise practical analysis of a play from a director's point of view and participate in theatrical production.
+This is the second of two courses that constitute the International Baccalaureate (IB) requirements.
+It is open to seniors and is taught yearlong on an A/B schedule paired with another IB course.
+This course enables students to develop performance skills, study selected texts from an international perspective, exercise practical analysis of a play from a director's point of view and participate in theatrical production.
 Students will maintain a reflective journal which will be included in their final portfolio.
 Participation in this course will enable students to develop communication skills, the ability to collaborate with others, analysis and reflection of written works from a global perspective, imaginative research, and self-analysis.
+This course is offered at SPHS only.
+Students must take the IB exam in order to receive a score from the International Baccalaureate Organization for colleges.